Hello! I’m Zuberi a Hyena

-One of the most misunderstood animals, the Spotted Hyena has a reputation as being sly and cowardly, but is in fact fascinating and intelligent with a remarkable social system.
-With a large a large frontal cortex Hyenas are excellent problem solvers sometimes even out performing great apes in problem solving tests.
+One of the most misunderstood animals, the spotted hyena has a reputation as being sly and cowardly, but is in fact fascinating and intelligent with a remarkable social system.
+With a large frontal cortex, hyenas are excellent problem solvers, sometimes even out performing great apes in problem solving tests.
 Observations suggest they may plan hunts in advance.
 Their intelligence is likely due to their complex social system and flexible feeding habits.

 Spotted hyenas live in a “fission-fusion” society.
 This means clan members do not remain together continuously, but instead frequently forage alone or in small groups.
-Clan members co-operate in communal defence of the territory, of food resources, and the clan den.
-All the females in a spotted hyena clan bring their cubs to one big den site, and raise their babies there until they are old enough to travel around with their mothers.
+Clan members cooperate in communal defence of the territory, of food resources, and the clan den.
+All females in a spotted hyena clan bring their cubs to one large den site, and raise their babies until they are old enough to travel with their mothers.